 Longer-term uncertainty on funding and enrollment

 While districts expect an influx of funds and spending in the near term, what happens when the federal stimulus funds run out is open to question.
 Many education reform experts have warned of an impending fiscal cliff, requiring painful cuts and possibly layoffs.
-Not only is ESSER funding set to end in 2024, but school budgets are under pressure from other sources, including public-school enrollment declines,
+Not only is ESSER funding set to end in 2024, but school budgets are under pressure from other sources, including public-school enrollment declines,20 growing inflation, and the looming specter of recession.21 These trends are likely to affect some districts and states more than others: enrollment declines were projected in some Northeastern states prior to the pandemic because of ongoing demographic trends.22

 Many of the district administrators we surveyed remained relatively sanguine despite these potential challenges.
 Only one in five district administrators said they were “very worried” about a fiscal cliff affecting budgets in the 2025–26 school year.
 District leaders cited multiple reasons for this perspective.
 While enrollment in public schools dipped during the pandemic, hold-harmless clauses protected many school districts from the falling revenues these decreases would otherwise have caused (given that most funding is generally allocated on a per-student basis).
 And district administrators expected that students who had opted for private schools or homeschooling during the pandemic would return to public schools between 2022 and 2024 as schools resumed in-person learning and dropped mask and quarantine requirements.
 More than half of district administrators also expected spending to be “sticky.”
 In other words, they anticipated that federal funding programs would be extended, replaced by new federal funding or supplemented by philanthropic funding.